 The best approach to reduce tapeworm infection risk and therefore prevent the development of dewormer resistance is to evaluate and implement improved pasture management in order to move to a situation where reinfection is considerably reduced.
 Management practices to consider are detailed below.

-Clear muck from the field on a regular basis, preferably daily but at least once a week.
-Muck from horses with a tapeworm burden remaining on the paddock will increase the potential for oribatid mites to become infected and therefore will also increase the risk of horses becoming reinfected after worming.
+Clear dung from the field on a regular basis, preferably daily but at least twice a week.
+Tapeworm eggs in dung remaining on the paddock will increase the potential for oribatid mites (the intermediate host in the tapeworm lifecycle) to ingest tapeworm eggs and result in horses becoming reinfected after deworming.

-Restrict grazing while away from home, such as at pony club or grazing at show grounds.
-You won’t know the levels of tapeworm-infected oribatid mites present.
+Restrict grazing while away from home as the presence of tapeworm-infected oribatid mites are not known.
 For more information on the involvement of oribatid mites in the tapeworm life cycle, click here.

-Ensure that wormers are not under-dosed which would result in persistent burdens.
+Ensure that dewormers are not under-dosed which would result in persistent burdens.

-Test for tapeworm and only treat those horses that are diagnosed with a burden.
-Retest within 2-3 months to ensure worming has been effective.
+Test for tapeworm and only treat horses that are diagnosed with a burden.